Latvian Air Force: Since 1992

 The post-Soviet Latvian Air Force was formed on 24 February 1992 at Spilve Airport.
 In August 1994 the air force moved to the ex-Soviet Lielvārde Air Base.
 As the withdrawing Soviet Air Force did not leave any aircraft in Latvia, the first aircraft operated by the air force were four Polish PZL Mi-2U helicopters that were received from civilian aviation in 1992.
 These were supplemented with two Let L-410UVP utility planes donated by Germany in 1993, however, one was lost in a 1995 accident in Lielvārde.
-Six PZL-104 Wilga-35A trainer aircraft from ex-DOSAAF stocks were mostly used by the Aviation Component of the Latvian National Guard since 1993.
+Six PZL-104 Wilga-35A trainer aircraft from ex-DOSAAF stocks were mostly used by the Aviation Component of the Latvian National Guard since March 1993.
 Similarly, the Component acquired around 20 LET L-13 Blaník, three SZD-48-3 Jantar Standard 3 and three LAK-12 gliders.

 In the beginning of the 21st century two new and heavier Mi-8MTV Hip helicopters were bought.
 Both helicopters are fitted with search and rescue equipment, but are also used for transportation of troops, evacuation and support of the Special Forces.
 In 2000, the Aviation Component of the National Guard was merged into the air force.

 In 2004 the Ministry of Defense bought two more Mi-8MTVs at the Russian Ulan Ude helicopter (rework) factory.
 These two might replace the first two, because of the limited flying time left on the first two examples.
 One Mi-8MTV is normally at SAR stand-by in Riga, which is closer to the sea than Lielvārde.

 In 2004, the air force commenced the modernization of the surface air defense capabilities by signing a contract regarding procurement of RBS-70 missiles.

 In 2005, soldiers of the Air Force Air Defense Wing started the respective training course.
 One Air Defense Battery was to be supplied with the armament; and the personnel training of the Air Defense Wing was completed by the end of 2007.

 It was planned to accommodate all the air force units at the Lielvārde military base in the near future.
 AF Air Operations Center was opened in 2009.
 Renovation of the air base was finished by 2014.